norman/babosa/README.md

 ## Changelog

+* 0.2.1 - Implement #empty? for compatiblity with Active Support's #blank?.
 * 0.2.0 - Added support for Danish.
 Added method to generate Ruby identifiers.
 Improved performance.
 * 0.1.1 - Added support for Serbian.
 * 0.1.0 - Initial extraction from FriendlyId.